schneider128k/machine_learning_course/keras_basics.md

                                   input_shape=(28 * 28,)))

 # no need to specify input_shape for second dense layer
-# it is dense layer with softmax activation function
+# it is a dense layer with softmax activation function
 network.add(tf.keras.layers.Dense(10,
                                   activation='softmax'))
 ```